bayyangjie/Banking-Loans-Analysis/README.md

 <img src="https://github.com/bayyangjie/Banking-Loans-Analysis/blob/main/Images/loan%20analysis.png?raw=true" width="100%">

 ## Deposit Analysis
-The deposit analysis shows that clients from the 'Medium' income band category form the highest amount of deposits.
+The deposit analysis shows that clients from the 'Medium' income band category deposit the most amount of money in the bank.

+Europeans deposit the most amount of money across the different deposit types (Bank, Savings, Checking, Foreign Currency) as compared to the other nationalities.

+Clients who have been with the bank for at least 20 years make the most amount of deposits followed by clients with over 20 years.
+This could be due to the growth of trust between the client and the bank over a long time and clients getting rewarded (such as better interest rates) by the bank for their loyalty.

 <img src="https://github.com/bayyangjie/Banking-Loans-Analysis/blob/main/Images/deposit%20analysis.png?raw=true" width="100%">